How?

 Purpose: Generating a range of creative ideas to solve the defined problem.

-Application in Digital Innovation: This phase involves brainstorming and exploring a wide array of potential solutions, encouraging out-of-the-box thinking.
+Application in AI-powered Innovation: This phase involves brainstorming and exploring a wide array of potential solutions, encouraging out-of-the-box thinking.
 It's essential for digital innovation as it embraces creativity and leads to the discovery of unique and effective digital solutions.

 Stage 04.
 Prototype